Cleveland Browns NFL Draft picks order revealed - NewsBreak

 (WJW) – The Cleveland Browns NFL Draft picks are set.

 The Browns will get their first 2023 draft pick in the second round of the NFL Draft at 42nd overall.
-Third body found bound, gagged in Akron area
+Glendale to be temporarily renamed for Taylor Swift Eras tour

 According to Fox 8 Sports Reporter John Sabol, the Browns’ biggest needs are defensive tackle, defensive end, linebacker, wide receiver and safety.